dominickeehan/wasserstein-probability-flows/README.md

 For full details, see Subsection&nbsp;5.1 of the&nbsp;paper.

 ## Dependencies
 You must install a recent version of Julia from http://julialang.org/downloads/.
-The paper uses Julia 1.11.
-You must install a recent version of Julia from http://julialang.org/downloads/.
 The paper uses&nbsp;Julia&nbsp;1.11.

 A number of Julia packages are required.
 They can be added by&nbsp;commanding: